 The rancher rushed to speak to his local neighbours about his find.
 They could not explain what he found.
 After talking to friends in the town of Corona, it was recommended that he go to the authorities in the city of Roswell to report his discovery.
 Eventually he did, carrying with him two boxes containing the mysterious debris.

 A decision was made.
-Not knowing the nature of the object, how much materials were out there, or its importance, Marcel and a colleague would travel with the rancher to the debris field, staying overnight, and the next morning spend time inspecting and collecting the materials.
+Not knowing the nature of the object, or the quantities of materials that were sitting out on the desert floor, or its importance other than the fact that unusually tough and super lightweight materials were found, Marcel and a colleague were ordered to travel with the rancher to the debris field, staying overnight, and the next morning spend time inspecting and collecting the materials.
 It was assumed the two men would be enough to pick up the remaining debris, but as it turned out, it wasn't.

 The shape-memory metal foil left a deep impression on people's mind